Skip to content

 The night sound-and-light show

-After dark, the citadel becomes the screen for a sound-and-light spectacular that projects the city history across the ancient stones in a sweep of imagery and music.
-It runs on selected evenings, is ticketed separately from daytime entry, and regularly sells out — book ahead.
+After dark, the citadel becomes the screen for the Night Spectacular, a roughly 45-minute sound-and-light show that projects the city’s history across the ancient stones in a sweep of imagery and music.
+There is no narration, so it works in any language.
+It runs on selected evenings (most commonly Monday–Thursday and Saturday, weather permitting), is ticketed separately from daytime entry, and regularly sells out — book ahead online.
+Dress warmly in winter; the show is in the open-air courtyard.

 Visiting tips